openxla/xla/docs/contribute.md

 process.
 2. If you haven't already done so, sign the [Contributor License Agreement](https://cla.developers.google.com/about).
-3. Install or configure dependencies:
+3. Install or configure the following dependencies:
    - A [GitHub](https://github.com/) account
    - [Docker](https://www.docker.com/)